Jonathan-Cao/DareToWinWebapp/README.md

 6. Navigate to http://localhost:5000 in your web browser of choice

-NOTE: In the current build, the first user to register will have access to admin privileges
+NOTE: In the current build, the first user to register will have access to admin privileges<br>
+      Additionally, this user will not be able to send or receive messages

 ## Tech Stack
 * Python